 We are fairly certain that the future of education is not simply rooms to support TED talks.
 The cultural shift toward collaboration means creating shared control for the content that is presented in the space.
 The larger the number of participants, the more challenging this becomes.
 We are working with William Rawn Architects and Harvard Business School to grapple with the technologies that support their highly collaborative case-study method.
 While the visual needs are similar to that of corporate meeting spaces, the audio for recording and voice-lift so that what is said can be heard in real time and captured for archival purposes is significant.

 You may wonder how this trend could ever affect sports venues since they are the ultimate in presentation, but fans are looking for ways to engage the action in ways that put them in control.
 We worked with Populous at McLane Stadium for Baylor University to integrate collaborative features into the design.
 Fans have instant access via their handheld device to grab any camera view.

 While the audio, video, data, control and lighting systems are more complex than what was required for their presentational predecessors, the design goal is to make spaces intuitive so that participants are not aware of the complexity that supports them.
 One thing is for sure.
 The digital world has given us the power to participate.
 As users of these spaces, we are no longer content to sit on the sidelines.

-Are you seeing a shift in your client’s needs from presentation to collaboration?Tags: craig janssen, future
+Are you seeing a shift in your client’s needs from presentation to collaboration?Tags: culture shift, future